-In addition, TWIA-controllable expenses were below budget in 2011 and 2012.
+In addition, TWIA-controllable expenses were below budget in 2011 and 2012 and are projected to be below budget in 2013.
 TWIA expenses compare favorably both to the insurance industry as a whole and to other state residual market plans.